Manage a Team

 Alaska

-Alaska imposes no state income tax, hence, no state taxes are deducted from bonuses.
+Alaska imposes no state income tax, so no state taxes are deducted from bonuses.
 This means an employer in Alaska will only withhold federal taxes at the specified rates for bonuses, with no state tax considerations.

 Arizona

 Arizona imposes a flat state income tax rate of 2.5% on all earnings, including bonuses.
 These taxation rates are calculated on the bonus’s total amount before any deductions are made.
-Employers have the option to use either the percentage method, which taxes the bonus at a specific rate, or the aggregate method, which combines the bonus with regular wages to calculate the total tax withholding.

 Arkansas

 Starting from January 1, 2024, Arkansas will implement a new withholding rate of 4.4% for supplemental income like bonuses, down from the prior 4.7%.
-This adjustment pertains only to state taxes on such income, excluding federal taxes which remain at 22% for bonuses up to $1 million and 37% for those exceeding this amount.
+This adjustment pertains only to state taxes on such income, excluding federal taxes, which remain at 22% for bonuses up to $1 million and 37% for those exceeding this amount.

 California